shripalsoni04/nativescript-geofire-plugin/README.md

-# Nativescript-Geofire-Plugin
+# Nativescript-GeoFire-Plugin

-GeoFire for Nativescript - Realtime location queries with Firebase.
+[GeoFire](https://firebase.googleblog.com/2014/06/geofire-20.html) for Nativescript - Realtime location queries with Firebase.

 The API for this plugin is kept nearly same as of the [web version of geofire](https://github.com/firebase/geofire-js) to increase code reuse across platforms and for easy usage.